-In 1890, the team moved again, to The George Hotel on the corner of East Ferry Rd and Glengall Rd (now Grove).
+In 1890, the team moved again, to The George Hotel on the corner of East Ferry Road and Glengall Road (now Grove).
 Some stories have it that Nelson landlady Elizabeth Brown had become fed up with all that football palaver, and had sent the club packing.
 Almost certainly, however, the move was due to overtures from the ambitious landlord of the George, William Clark.

 1890-1901: The George

-The George Hotel is at the corner of Glengall Grove (formerly Glengall Rd) and East Ferry Rd.
+The George Hotel is at the corner of Glengall Grove (formerly Glengall Rd) and East Ferry Road.
 The current pub is a rebuild of the original, much grander pub, built in 1865.

-The dock company had not yet dumped mud on the northern edge of its land east of East Ferry Rd, which meant the ground was flat and solid.
+The dock company had not yet dumped mud on the northern edge of its land east of East Ferry Road, which meant the ground was flat and solid.
 Landlord of the George, William Clark, leased a 400ft by 420ft plot on the flat land, planning to develop an athletics stadium for football, cricket and tennis, with running and cycling tracks.
-The stadium was opened in June 1890.
+The stadium was opened on 28th June 1890.